CityOfNewYork/nyco-wp-boilerplate/README.md

 ### Git Push

-You can use WP Engine's Git Push deployment to a remote installation by running...
+You can use push a deployment to a remote WP Engin installation by running...

-    bin/git-push.sh -i {{ WP Engine install }} -m {{ message (optional) }}
+    bin/git-push.sh {{ WP Engine install }} -m {{ Slack message (optional) }} -b {{ branch (optional) }} -f {{ true (optional) }}

+If you have git push permissions set up and [configured](#configuration) with Slack and Rollbar correctly, this will post a message to the team that a deployment is being made and when it is complete, push to the appropriate WP Engine installation, post a deployment to Rollbar.
+Adding the `-f` flag will perform a forced git push.

-Adding the `-f` flag will perform a force push.
-You can [read more about WP Engine's Git Push](https://wpengine.com/git/).
-This will also post a tracked deployment to Rollbar.
-The `{{ WP Engine install }}` argument should be the same as the git remote repository.
-Adding remotes is also described in the [WP Engine's Git Push tutorial](https://wpengine.com/git/).
+The `{{ WP Engine install }}` argument should be the same as the git remote repository for the WP Engine installation.
+Use

+    git remote add {{ WP Engine install }} git@git.wpengine.com:production/{{ WP Engine install }}.git

+The Git Push service and adding remotes is also described in further detail in [WP Engine's Git Push tutorial](https://wpengine.com/git/).

 ### SSH

 You use [WP Engine's SSH Gateway](https://wpengine.com/support/getting-started-ssh-gateway/) to remotely browse an installation's filesystem by running...

-    bin/s.sh {{ WP Engine Install }}
+    bin/s.sh {{ WP Engine install }}

 ### Uploads